Nas: Artistry

 About.com ranked him 1st on their list of the "50 Greatest MCs of All Time" in 2014, and a year later, Nas was featured on the "10 Best Rappers of All Time" list by Billboard.
 The Source ranked him No. 2 on their list of the Top 50 Lyricists of All Time.
 In 2013, Nas was ranked fourth on MTV's "Hottest MCs in the Game" list.
-His debut, Illmatic, is widely considered among the greatest hip hop albums of all time.
+His debut, Illmatic, is widely considered among the greatest hip-hop albums of all time.

+In July 2013, Harvard University established the Nasir Jones Hip-Hop Fellowship as part of the Hip-Hop Archives and W. E. B. Du Bois Research Institute, to fund scholars and artists who show potential and creativity in the arts in connection to hip-hop.
+On November 12, 2019, Nas was honored by Haute Living, along with Watches of Switzerland and Hennessy, in a celebratory affair that included a violin rendition of iconic Nas songs performed by Edward W. Hardy.